kevinkenan/java-playground/README.md

 java-playground
 ===============

-Code inspired by re-reading Effective Java.
+Code inspired by re-reading Effective Java by Joshua Bloch.